 Take and share your digital pledge.

 Distracted driving has the same deadly consequences as drinking and driving.
-DeeDee Gonzalez suffered life altering injuries because someone couldn’t wait to send a text.
-Taking your eyes off of the road for just 2 seconds doubles your chances of being involved in a crash.
+Amy and Marlenne Lorenzo lost their lives because someone was watching a music video on their phone.
+Studies have shown drivers are distracted for up to 27 seconds after using their mobile device for tasks such as, texting, using their navigation, or searching for a music playlist.
 AAA is committed to making our roads safer with an anti-distracted driving campaign: You wouldn't drink and drive, so why would you text and drive?
 Both actions put your life-and the lives of others-at risk.
 Put down your phones.
 Lives depend on it.
 Don’t drive intoxicated.
 Don’t drive intexticated.
-A sobering message from AAA.Read Her Story
+A sobering message from AAA.Read Their Story

 5 seconds of reading an email is like driving the entire length of a football field blindfolded

-Traffic safety is a fundamental part of our mission to be an advocate for motorists and to make driving safer for everyone.
-In our latest initiative, we are committed to changing attitudes and behaviors surrounding the deadly problem of drivers who use their smartphones behind the wheel.
+Traffic safety is a fundamental part of our mission to be an advocate for motorists and to make driving safer for everyone on the road.
+In this priority initiative, we are committed to changing attitudes and behaviors surrounding the deadly problem of drivers who use their smartphones behind the wheel.

-Despite bans in 47 states, smartphone use behind the wheel is a common problem.
-New research released by the AAA Foundation for Traffic Safety finds that even though 97 percent of drivers say texting/emailing while driving is a serious or very serious threat to their safety, 45 percent admit to having read a text or email while driving in the past month, and 35 percent admit to typing one.
+Despite texting bans in 48 states, smartphone use behind the wheel is a common problem.
+New research released by the AAA Foundation for Traffic Safety finds that even though 96 percent of drivers say texting/emailing while driving is a serious or very serious threat to their safety, 39 percent admit to having read a text or email while driving in the past month, and 29 percent admit to typing one.